Overview of the non-urban water metering framework

 The metering framework includes:

-- the NSW Non-Urban Water Metering Policy (the policy - currently being updated to reflect the latest regulation amendments)
+- the NSW Non-Urban Water Metering Policy (the policy - updated to 25 June 2020 to reflect the latest regulation amendments)

 - the metering-related provisions of the Water Management (General) Regulation 2018 (the regulation)